WalletScrutiny/WalletScrutinyCom/_android/com.wise.llc.wallet.app.md

 ## Verdict

 This is a **self-custodial** app, meaning that you are in control of the keys.
 On the other hand, searching their appID 'com.wise.llc.wallet.app' [on Github](https://github.com/search?q=com.wise.llc.wallet.app&type=code) does not return relevant results.
-With nothing to be found about source code, we conclude that this is **not an open-source project.**
+With nothing to be found about source code, we conclude that this app is **not verifiable**.